Low-Level and NUMA-Aware Optimization for High-Performance Quantum Simulation: System Architecture and Methodology

 \subsubsection{Thread Affinity}

-Locality‐aware task scheduling is essential in NUMA architectures because it ensures that threads run on the memory node where their data reside, thereby minimizing costly remote accesses.
-In our approach, we dynamically calculate task chunks and bind threads to specific NUMA nodes.
-Instead of relying on the OS scheduler, we bind half of the threads to the first socket and the other half to the second socket -- aligned with layout used in allocation V2 -- see Algorithm~\ref{alg:hadamardLocalOptimized}.
-Moreover, we divide the state-vector workload such that each thread mostly works on the portion of the state-vector residing in its local node’s memory.
-In our two-node system, threads $0…N/2–1$ process the lower half of the amplitude array (allocated on node 0) and threads $N/2…N–1$ process the upper half (allocated on node 1).
-This manual partitioning and pinning maximizes data locality for most workloads and prevents idle resources when tasks are not perfectly divisible.
-Together with optimizations such as loop unrolling and cache‐friendly data layouts, this strategy significantly lowers memory‐access latency and boosts overall performance.
-Figure~\ref{ph4} evaluates the performance impact of NUMA-aware optimizations on a sequence of 50 Hadamard gates, profiled with Intel PCM NUMA~\cite{PCM}.
-The Y-axes show the DRAM accesses as seen by different threads (on the X-axes), for different qubits.
-Configuration (a) employs the baseline QuEST implementation, leading to suboptimal/scattered accesses across nodes.
-Configuration (b) introduces NUMA-aware memory allocation while still using the baseline Hadamard gate, reducing remote memory accesses and improving memory locality by preferentially utilizing local memory.
-Configuration (c) further refines this approach utilising a locality‐sensitive scheduler.
-As a result, when the working set fits entirely within a single NUMA node -- up to 34 qubits on our test system -- all DRAM accesses remain local, effectively minimizing remote memory traffic.
-When total memory demand spans multiple nodes (35 qubits), the state-vector spans NUMA nodes, resulting in a mix of local and remote DRAM accesses, thereby still minimizing cross‐node traffic.
-Moreover, similar improvements can be achieved by applying environment settings (e.g., \texttt{OMP\_PROC\_BIND}, \texttt{OMP\_PLACES}, \texttt{GOMP\_CPU\_AFFINITY}) that enforce core affinity, confirming the critical role of thread binding in reducing latency.
+Locality‐aware task scheduling is essential in NUMA architectures, as it ensures that threads execute on the memory node where their data reside, thereby minimizing costly remote accesses.
+In our approach, we dynamically calculate task chunks and bind threads explicitly to NUMA nodes rather than relying on the OS's scheduler.
+Half of the threads are pinned to the first socket, and the other half to the second socket--aligned with the layout used in allocation V2 (see Algorithm~\ref{alg:hadamard_full_ref}).
+The state vector workload is divided accordingly so that each thread operates primarily on the portion of the state vector stored in its local node’s memory.
+In our two-socket system, threads $0…N/2-1$ process the lower half of the amplitude array (allocated on node~0), while threads $N/2…N-1$ process the upper half (allocated on node~1).
+Algorithm~\ref{alg:numa_affinity_simple} illustrates the NUMA-aware thread binding strategy used in our implementation.
+During initialization, each OpenMP thread determines its global ID and binds itself to the corresponding NUMA node, ensuring memory locality by keeping both the working set and execution context within the same NUMA domain and thereby reducing cross-node memory latency.

+This manual partitioning and pinning strategy maximizes data locality for most workloads and prevents idle resources when tasks are not perfectly divisible.
+Combined with optimizations such as loop unrolling and cache‐friendly data layouts, it significantly lowers memory‐access latency and boosts overall performance.